Preparing for Bariatric Surgery

-- The process typically takes five to seven months.
-It takes four to six months after your first meeting with a nurse practitioner.
+- The process typically takes four to six months after your first meeting with a nurse practitioner.

 The goal of these appointments is to prepare you for surgery physically and mentally.
-Your schedule may vary.
-You may need to meet with additional specialists, such as in sleep medicine or cardiology.
+You also may need to meet with additional specialists, such as in sleep medicine or cardiology.

 Nurse practitioner: You’ll have a complete exam with a nurse practitioner.
 You will get a checklist of consultations and tests to complete before surgery.

 Dietitian: A registered dietitian will review your eating habits and recommend a diet plan and behavioral changes.
 You will receive detailed information, including a notebook with lists of healthy foods and drinks.
 The goals are to make the surgery safer and to prepare you for post-surgery nutritional requirements.